AIFDR/riab/docs/development/architecture.rst

-To this end the system must be able to take a variety of geographic data layers (in either vector or raster) from a GeoNode and intelligently work out what impact function will be ?appropriate for a given hazard and exposure.
+To this end the system must be able to take a variety of geographic data layers (in either vector or raster) from a GeoNode and intelligently work out what impact function will be appropriate for a given hazard and exposure.
 These impact functions will be written as plugins and will allow experts to construct new techniques for an impact calculation of the form